cakephp/cakephp/README.md

 [CONTRIBUTING.md](CONTRIBUTING.md) - Quick pointers for contributing to the CakePHP project.

-[CookBook "Contributing" Section (2.x)](http://book.cakephp.org/2.0/en/contributing.html) [(3.0)](http://book.cakephp.org/3.0/en/contributing.html) - Version-specific details about contributing to the project.
+[CookBook "Contributing" Section](http://book.cakephp.org/3.0/en/contributing.html) - Details about contributing to the project.